 Making Sure You Receive SERC Email

 Whether you've signed up for an email list hosted by SERC or have a SERC account and want to reset your password you'll need to be able to receive emails sent to you by SERC.
 Unfortunately, despite our best efforts some of these emails can end up incorrectly marked as 'Junk Mail'.
+In some cases these messages are invisibly deleted by your local email system and never even show up in your 'Junk' folder.
 This page provides guidance for you, or your institution, to ensure that email from SERC gets through.

 Add SERC to the List of Senders that Shouldn't be Marked As Spam

 Most email systems provide a mechanism where you can indicate specific email sources that should never be considered Junk Mail (Spam).
 If you add SERC's information onto your list it will greatly reduce the chance that future emails from SERC end up in the Junk folder.
 The exact details vary depending on what program you read your email through and what email service you (or your institution) uses.
 Here are some examples for common email environments.
 Your local institution's tech support folks can also likely help you set this up.
-The key detail to know is that all SERC email will come from the serc.carleton.edu domain.
-In most cases you can add this address to so-called 'whitelist'.
-In some cases it will be useful to know that the specific server the emails will come from is o1.em.serc.carleton.edu and it's IP address is 184.108.40.206.
+The key detail to know is that all SERC email will come from the serc.carleton.edu domain and more specifically the host mg.serc.carleton.edu.
+In most cases you can add this address to your email client so that our mail isn't marked as spam.

 Microsoft Outlook and Office 365

 Add @serc.carleton.edu to your safe senders and safe recipients lists

 Create a filter for @serc.carleton.edu that prevents it from being marked as spam

 Ask Your Institution's IT Department to Fix the Problem for Everyone